SquadFM/Squad-Field-Manual/README.md

 ## F
 * Faction - Team - One of the 2 groups fighting each other
 * Fast Mover - Slang for a Jet Fighter.
 Aptly named due to the rapidity of a Jet Fighter's movement.
+* Fifty - Any .50 caliber (or similar) machine gun, can tripod- or vehicle-mounted.
 * Fire for effect - the final command used in a full fire order after a ranging shot(s) has found the mark.
 * Fitty - Slang for an M2 .50 caliber machine gun.
 * Flag - Control Point
 * FM - Field Manual
 * FNG - Fucking New Guy, refers to newcomers
 * FO - Forward Observer.
 Someone who can see the mortar impacts and make adjustments to their impact.
-* FOB - Forward Operating Base - the entire radius around the radio, within assets can be placed (HABS, mortars, vehicle repair stations, etc)
+* FOB - (pronounced fob, not F-O-B) - Forward Operating Base - the entire radius around the radio, within assets can be placed (HABS, mortars, vehicle repair stations, etc.)
 * FOV - Field of view
 * FOW - Fog of war - not yet visible areas on the map
 * FPS - Frames Per Second
-* FRAG Round - "Fragmentation Round - refers specifically to the fragmentation round used to take on infantry
+* FRAG - "Fragmentation Round - refers specifically to the fragmentation round used to take on infantry
 * Frags - Fragmentation Grenades
 * Free to Engage - Allowed to attack on contact with the enemy
 * FTL - Fireteam Lead (a squad can be divided into two fireteams)